 Dr. Raver’s own program of research focuses on early learning and development in the contexts of poverty and policy.
 She also examines the mechanisms that support children's cognitive and emotional outcomes in the context of early educational intervention.
 Dr. Raver and her research team currently conduct the CSRP, a federally-funded longitudinal study of the short- and long-term impacts of preschool intervention for low-income children in Chicago.
 Dr. Raver also serves as a co-investigator on several other large educational evaluation studies.
 Dr. Raver’s research has been supported by the National Institutes of Health and the National Science Foundation as well as by private foundations such as the Spencer, McCormick-Tribune, and MacArthur Foundations.
 Her research has garnered several prestigious awards from organizations such as the American Psychological Association and the William T. Grant Foundation.

 In addition to her work at NYU, Dr. Raver regularly advises local and federal government agencies and foundations on promoting healthy development and learning among children from birth to 3rd grade.
 Dr. Raver also serves on the Board of Directors of the Spencer Foundation as well as on several other boards of community agencies and initiatives.
 Before joining the faculty of the Steinhardt School of Culture, Education, and Human Development, Dr. Raver held faculty positions at University of Chicago's Harris School of Public Policy Studies and at Cornell University's Department of Human Development.
 Dr. Raver earned her Ph.D. in developmental psychology from Yale University.

-Visit the following links for information on the responsibilities of the Vice Provost for Reserach and Faculty Affairs regarding:
+Visit the following links for information on the responsibilities of the Deputy Provost regarding: